collective/tutorial.todoapp/docs/chapter_1.rst

    .. image:: images/add_completed.jpg
       :width: 400px

 #.
 Next lets add the transitions.
-The transitions will take the TODO item from open to completed and vice versa (in case a user accidentally marks an item as complete.
-Click on the transitions tab.
+The transitions will take the TODO item from
+   `open` to `completed` and vice versa (in case a user accidentally marks an item as complete.
+Click on the ``Transitions`` tab.

    .. image:: images/transitions_tab.jpg
       :width: 400px

 #.
-Add two transitions: complete, and reopen.
-When a user "complete"s a task, it will move into the "completed" state.
-When a user "reopens" a task, it will go back to the "open" state.
+Add two transitions: `complete` and `reopen`.
+When a user `completes` a task,
+   it will move into the `completed` state.
+When a user `reopens` a task, it will go back to the `open` state.

    .. image:: images/add_transitions.jpg
       :width: 400px

 #.
 Let's add a few details to these new transitions.
-Let's start with complete.
-Click on "complete" to edit the transition.
+Let's start with
+   `complete`.
+Click on ``complete`` to edit the transition.

    .. image:: images/edit_complete.jpg
       :width: 400px

 #.
 First add a title so you remember later what this does.
+Description is
-Description is optional but adding one will help you keep your thoughts clear and remind future you what now you is thinking.
+   optional but adding one will help you keep your thoughts clear and remind the `future you` what the `today you` is thinking.
 The destination state should be set to ``completed``.
-We also want to make sure that only people with mega permissions, or the owner itself, can change the state so we add ``Modify portal content`` to the Permissions box.
+We also want to make sure that only peopl with mega permissions, or the owner itself, can change the state so we add ``Modify portal content`` to the ``Permissions`` box.

    All this means nothing if we don't give the user a chance to change the state.
-Next to ``Display in actions box``, we can set the title for  what will be displayed in the workflow drop down box of the item (where Pending, Reject, etc where earlier).
+Next to ``Display in actions box``, we can set the title for what will be displayed in the workflow drop down box of the item (where `Pending`, `Reject`, etc where earlier).
 Let's call it ``Complete``.
 Last but not least, we need to add the url that the action points to.
 I could make this tutorial 100 years long and explain why you have to do this, but accept that it has to be done, relax, and follow this formula:

    .. code-block:: bash

        URL = %(content_url)s/content_status_modify?workflow_action=X

-   where X is the id of the transition.
+   where `X` is the id of the transition.
 So for this case, in the URL box, you will add

    .. code-block:: bash